 No-one messes with his favourite bikkies and gets away with it …. or do they?!
 He has happily eaten many of these and literally jumped up and down in the kitchen when he has seen that there were more stashed away in the pantry!!

-See below the recipe for nut free and Coeliac friendly versions and a ginger snap option too.
+See below the recipe for a Coeliac friendly version and a ginger snap option too.

 These are super delicious and quick to make – and everyone loves home made bikkies!

 - 30g Sunflower seed butter (or other nut butter that suits)

 - 140g honey/maple syrup